-Top 10 Latin terms and abbreviations used in English
+Top ten Latin phrases used in English

 Latin may be a ‘dead’ language but it is surprising how many English words come directly from Latin and how many we still use today.